aryannikhil004-ui/Customer_Shopping_Behaviour/README.md

 # 📌 **Project Overview**

 This project focuses on analyzing customer shopping behavior using a structured dataset.
-The goal is to extract meaningful insights through Exploratory Data Analysis (EDA), perform data cleaning, run SQL queries, and build an interactive Power BI dashboard for business decision-making.
+The goal is to extract meaningful insights through Exploratory Data Analysis (EDA), perform data cleaning (Python), run SQL queries, and build an interactive Power BI dashboard for business decision-making.

 # 🎯 **Objectives**